 It's a very special place, that urupa.
-A deep red coloured rose grows from the grave of my great great grandmother Rea Rewha, it grows along the ground, and like loving arms it embraces many of the other headstones in the urupa, the whole place is full of such aroha (love).
+The whole place is full of such aroha (love).
 The urupa looks down over Oke Bay, where whales and dolphin often play.
 There is a tangible aura of peace, and love, that pervades the place where my tupuna sleep.
 Aunty Gwen is there now, and my brother.
 My wish (and my final will and testament) is to sleep there too one day when the time comes.

 Kia hora te marino